miaow1988/dlfs/README.md

-# dlfs
+# Deep Learning from Scratch
-Deep Learning from Scratch
+This is a toy project that builds a deep learning system from scratch using Python and Numpy.